NICMx/Jool/test/graybox/test-suite/siit/README.md

 # SIIT Network

-This is the network used by all the current SIIT Graybox tests.
+This is the network used by all the current joolif Graybox tests.

 It can be temporarily created by running

-	../namespace-create.sh
-	./setup.sh
+	./start-jool.sh ~/git/joolif

 Improvise a test run with

-	./test.sh
+	./test.sh ~/git/joolif/usr/joolif

 To clean up:

-	./end.sh
-	../namespace-destroy.sh
+	./end-jool.sh

 ## Diagram

 	  |
-	  | 2001:db8:3::/120 (1.0.0/24 by EAMT)
+	  | 2001:db8:3::/120
 	  |
 	+----+
 	| n6 |